enarroied/taipy_person_finder/README.md

 ## Use Cases

 Imagine a company that needs to identify people in their information system.
-They may have a list of people comming from a government agency, for compliance reasons.
+They may have a list of people coming from a government agency, for compliance reasons.
 Or the list may come from a rejection process (imagine a database process that didn't find an exact match on id or other field).

 A few reasons make exact name match difficult: